Instability and breaking of internal waves in a horizontal shear layer

 where $\phi = \mathbf{k}\cdot \mathbf{x} - \Omega t$ is the local wave phase and $R= (\partial U/\partial y)/\Omega$.
-When $k_x=0$, as for the plane inertia gravity wave studied in \citet{lelong1998inertiaa}, $Ri_g$ attains its absolute minimum value at $\beta=\pi/2$ and $\phi = \pi$, corresponding to perturbations transverse to the direction of wave propagation.
-This minimum is $(1-s)/F^2s^2$, suggesting that $F$ may be useful as a proxy for shear instability.
+It is demonstrated in Appendix \ref{sec:appa} that the minimum value of $Ri_g$ is very close to (and in some cases exactly equal to) $(1-s)/F^2s^2$ when this quantity is smaller than $0.5$.
+This value is achieved at $\beta=\pi/2$ and $\phi = \pi$, corresponding to perturbations transverse to the direction of wave propagation (c.f. \citealp{lelong1998inertiaa}).
+It is therefore apparent that $F$ may be useful as a proxy for shear instability.
 Indeed, because $k_z/k_y$ represents a horizontal to vertical wave aspect ratio, the expression \eqref{eq:Dparameter} takes the form of an inverse Richardson number.
-For non-zero $k_x$, the values of $\beta$ and $\phi$ minimising \eqref{eq:localri} remain close to $\pi/2$ and $\pi$ as long as $(k_x/k_y)/R\lesssim 1$, which does not turn out to be an important restriction for the cases considered here.

 The physical meaning of $F$ breaks down when $k_y$ becomes small such that the WKBJ approximation is no longer valid.
 However, for rapid growth in the streamwise velocity field (i.e. large $\partial U/\partial y$), the small-amplitude linear approximation may break down before this point.
 In the special case $k_x=0$, Lagrangian conservation of total streamwise momentum limits the maximum amplitude of the streamwise velocity to be at most $\Delta u$ and the expression for $F$ is certainly meaningless beyond this limit.
 With these restrictions in mind, we consider the ray tracing equations under some representative cases to illustrate the variability in dynamics that can occur due to the influence of horizontal shear.